verznet/OPTIMA/README.txt

 of efficient and freely available software for robustly aligning maps to sequences.

-Here we introduce two new map-to-sequence alignment algorithms that efficiently and accurately align high-throughput mapping datasets to large, eukaryotic genomes while accounting for high error rates.
+Here, we introduce two new map-to-sequence alignment algorithms that efficiently and accurately align high-throughput mapping datasets to large, eukaryotic genomes while accounting for high error rates.
 In order to do so, these methods (OPTIMA for glocal and OPTIMA-Overlap for overlap